gradjitta/CarND-Advanced-Lane-Lines/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Using the histogram of the binary warped image
+Using the plot below, of the binary warped image

 ![alt text][image51]